symbol/symbol-docs/source/guides/overview.rst

 Overview
 ########

-Guides show you how to use NEM built-in features while following step-by-step simple use cases.
+Guides show you how to use NEM built-in features.

 * :doc:`Interacting with accounts <account>`
 * :doc:`Monitoring blockchain <blockchain>`